ellenpli/HelloWorld/README.md

 # HelloWorld

-# Name: Ellen Li
+# Name: Ellen Li and Max Parker
 # HackAThing submission
 # Submission date: 10-4-16

-For my HackAThing, I followed the React Native iOS tutorial found at this link: https://www.toptal.com/ios/cold-dive-into-react-native-a-beginners-tutorial
+For our HackAThing, we followed the React Native iOS tutorial found at this link: https://www.toptal.com/ios/cold-dive-into-react-native-a-beginners-tutorial

 This project creates a simple iOS app that consists of a single button.
 When pressed, the button will then show an alert with the text "Hi!".
 The alert can be dismissed by clicking "OK".

-I attempted many different tutorials, and ran into trouble with a few of them.
+We attempted many different tutorials, and ran into trouble with a few of them.
-I found that most were out of date and difficult to update to React's most recent version.
-As a result, I decided to complete a much simpler tutorial that would allow me to gain a better understanding of styles, rendering, and event handling with React Native.
+We found that most were out of date and difficult to update to React's most recent version.
+As a result, we decided to complete a much simpler tutorial that would allow us to gain a better understanding of styles, rendering, and event handling with React Native.

 The only problem with this submission occurs within the Headline variable.
-It seems as though my code does not register props.caption correctly––despite following the tutorial closely.
+It seems as though our code does not register props.caption correctly––despite following the tutorial closely.
 Rather than "Hello .
-Please click me.", my text box should say:
+Please click me.", the text box should say:
 "Hello Component.
 Please Click me."
 This discrepancy comes from props.caption.

-Overall, I am glad I attempted multiple tutorials (links below) and tried to troubleshoot my code.
-I am excited to do more complex things with React Native throughout the course of CS98!
+Overall, we are glad we attempted multiple tutorials (links below) and tried to troubleshoot our code.
+We are excited to do more complex things with React Native throughout the course of CS98!

 Other tutorials attempted: